 Tea is complex.
 Distilling its long history, rich culture, and the current science into useful, easily understood information is our job as modern tea importers.
 It’s easy to use exotic-sounding verbiage and folklore in lieu of providing objective information.
 And whether it’s intentional or not, that style of mystique marketing does a disservice to specialty tea.
 We reject it.

 Clear, concise information is the bedrock of transparency.
-From origin transparency, to processing descriptions, to flavor notes, we speak in acessible, objective terms about tea.
+From origin transparency, to processing descriptions, to flavor notes, we speak in accessible, objective terms about tea.
 But you don’t need to be any type of “nerd” to appreciate our tea at a high level.
 Ask us anything.
 We won’t talk past you.